kurumi1ksllq/GregTech-Modern/docs/content/Modpacks/Other-Topics/Spoilage.md

     used to specify things to show in `Spoils into: ...` in the tooltip
 - `.tooltip(Function<ItemStack, Component>)`
     same as `.tooltip(Component)`, but can depend on the stack

+### SpoilUtils
+`SpoilUtils` is a utility class with some static methods for updating items and blocks:

+- `update`
+    makes an item start spoiling with the specified `SpoilContext`
+- `updateBlock`
+    updates all items in any found `IItemHandler` capabilities of the specified block, the `SpoilContext` is generated automatically

 !!! example
     ```java